 #5: Trace Canada’s roots at Pier 21

-If you’re even the least bit patriotic, you’ll want to make time to visit the Canadian Museum of Immigration at Pier 21.
+If you’re even the least bit patriotic, you’ll want to make time to visit the Canadian Museum of Immigration at Pier 21, which is considered one of the best things to do in Halifax.
 Located on the waterfront, the National Historic Site was the first point of entry for many immigrants who travelled to Canada between 1928 and 1971.
 It has since been turned into a museum, with beautiful exhibits detailing the experiences of those who made their way to Canada on ships through first-person accounts, photos and artifacts.
 There are also interpretive displays, information about how immigration has shaped what Canada is today, and opportunities for visitors to map their own family tree.

 #6: Visit the Halifax Seaport Farmers’ Market

 Right beside the museum you’ll find the Farmer’s Market, which has been around since 1750 making it North America’s longest operating farmers’ market.
 Originally housed in the Bank of Montreal building downtown, it moved around to several different locations in the city before finally settling into its current spot in the seaport.

 Today visitors will find a two-storey market overflowing with fresh produce, and stalls serving up the likes of lobster rolls, freshly-squeezed organic juice, sweet lemonade and desserts.
 There’s also an area to pick up flowers and handcrafted goods like beautiful wooden cutting boards, jewelry and greeting cards, making it a one-stop shop—just be sure to come with an empty stomach and full wallet!

 Halifax may be a relatively laid-back city, but it can still get a bit hectic in spots like the waterfront, particularly during the busy summer months.
 For a reprieve from the crowds, head up to the Halifax Public Gardens along Spring Garden Road.